slbailey/Retrovue/docs/runtime/channel_manager.md

 **First viewer starts Producer, last viewer stops Producer** - this fanout rule is enforced by ChannelManager.

-ChannelManager operates on BroadcastChannel entities using UUID identifiers for external operations and logs.
+ChannelManager operates on Channel entities using UUID identifiers for external operations and logs.

 ## Cross-References